 Whatever you’re trying to achieve online, there are sure to be useful software tools available, and that’s certainly true when it comes to security.
 Consider the massive growth of the VPN industry.
 These proxy-based services may have become popular due to the frustrating differences between streaming media libraries (with someone in the USA eager for a way to watch shows only available on UK Netflix, for instance), but it’s definitely helped security.

 After all, it only takes a free VPN (some examples) and anyone can conceal their real IP address to a reasonable extent.
 Handle traffic at incredible speeds?
 No. Prevent people from easily tracking them?
 Absolutely.
 And anyone who’s willing to pay for such a service can get access to much greater features, readily toggling between ostensible locations.

-We also need to factor in the changes in the antivirus industry.
+Apart from noting the recent trends with VPNs, we also need to factor in the changes in the antivirus industry.
 With websites in general getting safer, viruses just aren’t as worrying as they once were.
 It used to be standard for people to run unwieldy antivirus programs, but now there are many who largely rely on the protections built into the operating system they’re using and supplement them with online scans — and this actually leaves them safer because they’re less likely to be fooled into installing unnecessary antivirus programs that really make things worse.